jedi58/inachis/README.md

 ##License
-This code is released under the GNU Lesser General Public License (LGPL).
-For more information, visit http://www.gnu.org/copyleft/lesser.html
+This code is released under the MIT License (MIT).
+Please see [License File](https://github.com/jedi58/inachis/blob/master/LICENSE) for more information.